Portfolio(FR) | Portfolio(ENG)

 Location I: 1,2,3,11

-Research into charcoal treatment of textures created by soil erosion.
-The light is uniform, with no cast shadows and no direction of rays to indicate a specific time of day.
+Research into soil erosion.
+The light is uniform, with no cast shadows, no direction of rays to indicate a specific time of day, giving a timeless aspect of the traces of time, with forms that are close to the texture of a skin.

 2025 YOUR FIRE

 Animation, charcoal et digital, 12mn.
 In development.
-Directed and co-written with Guillaume Le Pape, author of the original script and actor in the film.
+Direction, art direction.
+Co-written with Guillaume Le Pape, actor in the film.

-Twenty years ago, the subject of the environment was making headlines in the news, at the same time as the telephone box was disappearing from the public space.
-In the past or at the cinema, everyone has experienced the impression of the phone box as a space that is both transparent and cramped, halfway between private and public.
+Twenty years ago, environmental issues were making headlines, at the same time as telephone booths were disappearing from public spaces.
+In the past, or at the movies, everyone has felt the impression of the phone booth’s transparent yet cramped space, halfway between private and public.
 It represents the turning point of our times.
+In development / Search of production.

 2023 THE BLAME (musicvideo)